MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 -  Fixed crash ``Access to a wrong reference`` in some cases
 -  Fixed `java.lang.NullPointerException`_
    when interrupting a thread that has not been started
--  Fixed crash when closing an HIL connection in some cases
+-  Fixed crash when closing an HIL engine connection in some cases
 -  [Multi] - Fixed KF & Watchdog library link when ``Emb Characteristics`` option is enabled
 -  [Multi] - Fixed XML Parsing error when ``Emb Characteristics`` option